grafana/mimir/docs/configuration/config-file-reference.md

 # CLI flag: -compactor.compaction-strategy
 [compaction_strategy: <string> | default = "default"]

-# The sorting to use when deciding which compacton jobs should run first for a
+# The sorting to use when deciding which compaction jobs should run first for a
 # given tenant.
 Changing this setting is not supported by the default compaction
 # strategy.
 Supported values are: default, split-and-merge.
 # CLI flag: -compactor.compaction-jobs-order